Accounting & Tax terms explained

 Tangible Fixed Assets

-Unlike intangible fixed assets, tangible fixed assets have a real physical presence and are utilized for running daily business activities and meeting long term goals and objectives, such as cars, machinery, equipment etc.
+Unlike intangible fixed assets, tangible fixed assets have a real physical presence and are utilised for running daily business activities and meeting long-term goals and objectives, such as cars, machinery, equipment, etc.

 Turnover